Learning A Simulation-based Visual Policy for Real-world Peg In Unseen Holes: Methods

 \section{Methods}

 The proposed framework integrates the following modules to complete real-world insertion tasks for peg in unseen holes: a fast-adaptable perception module and a simulation-based generic policy module.
 As depicted in Fig.~\ref{framework}, the generic policy consists of a VSN and a CN for insertion tasks, which are trained solely in simulation.
 Then given an unseen real-world insertion task, only the SN has to be fine-tuned, to transfer the RGB image to the segmented image and provide feedback for the control loop.
 To further accelerate the adaptation, an automatic data collection and annotation pipeline for the SN is proposed.
-The following subsections describe these components in detail.